boeni-industries/aico/README.md

 ## Want to know more?
 Read the docs!

 The [docs](https://boeni-industries.github.io/aico) are a work in progress, but they should give you a good overview of the project.

----
+Or reach out to Michael:

 **Lead Maintainer:** Michael Böni ([boeni.industries](https://boeni.industries))
 **Contact:** [michael@boeni.industries]